intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 a single guest_memfd file, but the bound ranges must not overlap).

-When the capability KVM_CAP_GUEST_MEMFD_MMAP is supported, the 'flags' field supports GUEST_MEMFD_FLAG_MMAP.
-Setting this flag on guest_memfd creation enables mmap() and faulting of guest_memfd memory to host userspace.
+When the capability KVM_CAP_GUEST_MEMFD_MMAP is supported, the 'flags' field supports GUEST_MEMFD_FLAG_MMAP and  GUEST_MEMFD_FLAG_DEFAULT_SHARED.
+Setting the MMAP flag on guest_memfd creation enables mmap() and faulting of guest_memfd memory to host userspace (so long as the memory is currently shared).
+Setting DEFAULT_SHARED makes all guest_memfd memory shared by default (versus private by default).
+Note!
+Because KVM doesn't yet support in-place private<=>shared conversions, DEFAULT_SHARED must be specified in order to fault memory into userspace page tables.
+This limitation will go away when in-place conversions are supported.

 When the KVM MMU performs a PFN lookup to service a guest fault and the backing guest_memfd has the GUEST_MEMFD_FLAG_MMAP set, then the fault will always be